 Your realtor can help you negotiate what’s best for you during this phase of the process.
 I have found it helpful to get major things fixed before the sale, and then to request concessions for other items that I can take care of down the line.

 Build in income-generation options

-If you’re going to pay top dollar for a home, why not make some money on the back-end?
+If you’re going to pay top dollar for a custom build home, why not make some money on the back-end?

 This might look like buying a house with a rental suite attached, or seeking out a layout that would make it easy to list a room on a site like Airbnb.

 The first time I bought a house, my realtor helped me find layouts that would work well for Airbnb.
-The house I bought had a master suite in the back that could be partitioned off with its own separate entrance.
+The house I bought had a master suite in the back that could be partitioned off with its own separate entrance and entry doors.